Do you love the classic style looks of Audrey Hepburn, Kate Winslet or Princess Diana? They all have a classic style personality.

 More classic style inspiration for you

-Below is an earlier capsule I created.
-You can see I’ve been drawn to classic shades of blue, red and white.
+Below are some earlier classic capsules we created.
 While the items are past season, they may still provide you with inspiration as they are all so timeless.

 While the capsule below is from previous seasons, you may also like to take inspiration from the looks here: